Your Baby's Regressive Behavior May Be a Sign of Growth

 Share

-From crying to single-word expressions.
+From crying to using single-word expressions.
 From needing to be held throughout the day to walking.
-Or from diapers to underwear.
+Or from wearing diapers to wearing underwear.
 These are the most significant and celebrated milestones within the first three years of a child’s life.
 And when our rapidly developing babies start to show signs of regressive behavior, it can be baffling.

+Moms and dads are integral in nurturing language and developing their child’s strength, balance, and coordination to achieve physical independence.
+Language and physical prowess grow rapidly in the early years, and both parents and children take joyful pride in the outcomes of their collaborative efforts.
 But what happens when children with the capacity for language suddenly refuse to use their words?
-Suddenly, they resort back to crying and screaming to communicate ideas, feelings, and needs.
-What are parents to think when they go from chasing down their tiny track stars to being begged to be carried 24/7?
-And, when a fully potty trained 3-year-old suddenly starts having frequent accidents and insists on wearing a diaper to go poop, what are parents to do?
+When they resort back to crying and screaming to communicate ideas, feelings, and needs?
+What should parents think when they go from chasing down their tiny track stars to being begged to be carried 24/7?
+And when your fully potty-trained 3-year-old starts having frequent accidents and insists on wearing a diaper to go poop, what should you do?

 Regressive Behaviors May Show Growth